College athletics in the United States: Arguments against paying college athletes

 College athletes that receive a full scholarship to college already benefit from perks that the general student body does not receive.
 College athletes are able to take advantage of free room and board, the best dorm rooms on campus, free books and classes, and first choice of classes they want.
 A college athlete can receive up to $120,000 in total scholarships; they already are being paid for their participation.
 Adding on to the monetary argument are the opinions that student-athletes could lose focus on their educational responsibilities.

 "The average fair market value of top-tier college football and men's basketball players is over $100,000 each.
 If college sports shared their revenues the way pro sports do, the average Football Bowl Subdivision player would be worth $121,000 per year, while the average basketball player at that level would be worth $265,000.
 Out of 332 schools currently competing in the NCAA Division I, fewer than a dozen have athletic departments that are making a profit.
 14 of the 120 programs that comprise the Football Bowl Subdivision (FBS) are profitable.
 88% of the top football programs in the country are losing money.
 Most universities are unable to pay for these athletes, along with the coaches and renovations on stadiums, out of money earned from athletics.
 Kenny Mossman of the University of Oklahoma (OU), estimated that the cost to OU would be $3.6 million a year if stipends were $1,000 a month.

-College athletes currently receive an enormous amount benefits when they step on campus.
-They are able to pick their classes before any other students.
-They also receive the best tutoring possible to ensure they will be eligible for their respective sport season.
-Many people make the argument today that they should be paid for all they do for the university.
-Some people also believe that they are already being paid.
-They are on the receiving end of more than a few benefits.
-Today, some schools can cost up $100,000 by the end of a students senior year.
-College athletes have the benefit of not having the burden of paying their college off after school.
-They receive one of the most important assets an individual can receive for little or no cost.
-The current system is working fine, and college athletes do not need to be paid.